McNamara84/elmo/README.md

   ## Settings
   </summary>

-  In addition to the access data for the database, other settings can also be adjusted in the `helper-functions.php` file:
+  In addition to the access data for the database, other settings can also be adjusted in the `helper_functions.php` file:

   - `$host`: Database host.
   - `$username`: Username of the user with access to the given database.